The word "Kinetics" means "or motion" or "to move".

 History and Background

 FASHION KINETICS is a well-known clothing store in Taytay, Rizal in the 90s founded by Mrs. Girlie Velasco popular with its handmade tie-dye tees, imported clothing products, and handcrafted dasters.
-The first physical store was located in Rizal Avenue now known as ‘Pay and Eat’ and was closed in the year 1995 due to the end of the contract.
-The year 2000, it opened another showroom located in their home in Taytay as well but was closed in the year 2001 due to the opening of a new family business.
+The first physical store was located on Rizal Avenue now known as ‘Pay and Eat’ and was closed in the year 1995 due to the end of the contract.
+In the year 2000, it opened another showroom located in their home in Taytay as well but was closed in the year 2001 due to the opening of a new family business.

 It was re-established last April 2019 through an idea that came out through Mrs. Girlie Velasco's daughter, Allyna Velasco - a 20-year-old Filipina fashion designer and stylist.
 She decided to open what her mom started through online selling via Instagram and Facebook.
 As she builds the brand, she continues to make a safe space for every gender, size, and shape as well as helping in creating a sustainable fashion future.
 In August 2020, she decided to open Fashion Kinetics’ official e-commerce platform/website (www.fashionkinetics.com) and continue what the founder began.
 August 2021, Allyna said she planned to extend another selling platform through Shopee (shopee.com/fashionkinetics.ph)